 — Accord on the Military Jurisdiction and Pastoral Assistance to the Armed Forces (1953)

 — Concordat with the Holy See (1953) [text below]

-[Note on Article 1] By proclaiming Catholicism "the sole religion of the Spanish State" the concordat confirmed the existing Spanish law which stipulated that although nobody was to be disturbed on account of his religious beliefs, or in the private practice of his own religion, “[e]xterior ceremonies and other manifestations of non-Catholic religions will not be permitted.”
+The first article of Franco's concordat proclaims Catholicism "the sole religion of the Spanish State".
+In doing this it confirmed a law already brought in by Franco's regime.
+This stipulated that although nobody was to be disturbed on account of his religious beliefs, or in the private practice of his own religion, “[e]xterior ceremonies and other manifestations of non-Catholic religions will not be permitted.”